Signs of a Bad Realtor for Home Sellers

 When you finally do drop the price to what it first should have been, no one bites.
 They only come in after you reduce it again – when it looks like too good a deal to pass up.

-History shows us over and over again that homes priced correctly from day one sell for the most money.
-In fact, in a strong seller’s market, you may wind up getting multiple offers that end up over asking price.
+History shows us repeatedly that homes priced correctly from day one sell for the most money.
+In fact, in a strong seller’s market, you may wind up getting multiple offers that end up over the asking price.
 If you overprice your home, you probably won’t see any bids.

 4. Saying Attendance at a Home Inspection Isn’t Necessary

-YOUR listing agent should be at the home inspection representing YOU!
-Unfortunately, it is a common practice for listing agents to skip out on the buyer’s home inspection.
+Your listing agent should be at the home inspection representing YOU!
+Unfortunately, it is common for listing agents to skip out on the buyer’s home inspection.

-Some areas of the country this is prevalent.
+In some areas of the country, this is prevalent.
 Here in Massachusetts, I see the listing agent at the home inspection about 60-70 percent of the time.
 That is 30-40 percent of the time; the seller is not getting proper representation.

-Your Realtor is not there to argue with the home inspector or to tell the inspector how to do his or her job.
+Your Realtor is not there to argue with the home inspector or tell the inspector how to do their job.
 Instead, your agent should sit quietly and listen to all aspects of the inspection to gain accurate information on the state of your home.

 This is just one example.
 I see home inspection problems being blown out of proportion all the time.
 The buyer’s agent is almost always at the home inspection.
-You should insist on your agent being there too.
+It would be best if you insisted on your agent being there too.

 5. Over Promising and Under Delivering

-Even the worst agents can still be useful salespeople – capable of spinning a yarn about what they will do for you, the results they will get and how smart it is to hire them.
-But a bad agent will tend to fall short on those promises.
+Even the worst agents can still be helpful salespeople – capable of spinning a yarn about what they will do for you, the results they will get, and how smart it is to hire them.
+But a bad agent will tend to fall short of those promises.